Quantum linear system algorithm with optimal queries to initial state preparation: Multiplicative approximation of success probabilities

 for some constant $c\gtrapprox 1$ (say $c=1.001$) and integer $0\leq l\leq m$ to be determined later.

-\paragraph{Analysis of amplification threshold} We know from \prop{tunable_universal} that $\sum_{j=m-l+1}^m\alpha_j=\mathbf{O}(1)$ must hold to avoid a large loss factor.
-Here, we can use \eq{gpe_with_bm} to evaluate the potentially good probabilities as
+\paragraph{Analysis of amplification threshold} From \prop{tunable_universal}, we should aim for $\sum_{j=m-l+1}^m\alpha_j=\mathbf{O}(1)$ to avoid a large loss factor (which would otherwise cause a waste of oracular queries).
+Here, we can use \eq{pg_amp} and \eq{gpe_with_bm} to evaluate the potentially good probabilities as

-In doing so, we have assumed again that GPE and branch marking can be performed perfectly.
-See \prop{multi_amp} from \append{multi_threshold} for the complete analysis.

 Using this, we compute the sum of threshold values:

 By exchanging the order of summation, we may bound first line of the result as \begin{small}

 \end{small} Similarly, \begin{small}